ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/tBTCoE/tBTCoE company vision and culture.md

 ### Vision

 Become the Biggest Tech Company on Earth (tBTCoE) by profitably investing in Open Source Software —future— development.
+Therefore, freeing Intellectual Property and Workers.

 ### Business